webaverse/qrvr/README.md

 ## Errors

 qrvr requires [OpenVR](https://github.com/ValveSoftware/openvr), which may fail initialisation.
-If it does, running `qrvr.start()` will return an non-0 exit code from https://github.com/ValveSoftware/openvr/wiki/HmdError.
+If it does, running `qrvr.start()` will reject with a non-0 exit code from https://github.com/ValveSoftware/openvr/wiki/HmdError.
 The most common ones are likely:

 - `HmdError_Unknown`: 1
 - `HmdError_Init_InstallationNotFound`: 100